 Head lice in any hair type is a pain, but this can be an even bigger pain if it is in either curly or thick hair.
 It means that nit-combing becomes a harder and sometimes a more complicated task.
 There are however ways around that which can help you be more efficient and effective at clearing it.
+In this post we reveal the best head lice treatment for long, thick hair.

 Can curly hair get head lice?